Terms and Conditions

 Please note, if it is suspected that a candidate’s weight is in excess of the centre’s weight limit, the centre may request that the candidate be weighed.
 Candidates who are found to considerably exceed their stated weight may be asked to withdraw from the assessment.

-Candidates will receive written notification of an assessment date/centre.
-Candidates who do not receive written confirmation within 10 working days are asked to contact the Equine Excellence Department, as failure to arrive at an assessment may result in loss of fee.
+Candidates will receive notification of an assessment date and centre.
+This confirmation is sent by email, therefore please ensure a current email address is provided when booking an assessment.
+Candidates who do not receive confirmation within five working days are asked to contact the Education Department, as failure to arrive at an assessment may result in loss of fee.

-Assessment bookings close at least two weeks prior to the assessment date.
+Assessment bookings close at least 10 working days prior to the assessment date.
 Applications received after the closing date will not be accepted.

 Candidates who are well below standard may be asked to retire from the assessment by an assessor to avoid risk of an accident to candidates and/or to horses.

-All assessments are subject to cancellation/alteration/postponement should circumstances deem necessary.
-The Equine Excellence Department will make reasonable endeavours to provide candidates with 10 working days notice in the event of an assessment being cancelled, altered or postponed.
-There may be circumstances when it is not possible to provide two weeks notice.
+All assessments are subject to cancellation, alteration or postponement should circumstances deem necessary.
+The BHS will make reasonable endeavours to provide candidates with 10 working days notice in the event of an assessment being cancelled, altered or postponed.
+There may be circumstances when it is not possible to provide 10 working days notice.

-In the event of cancellation/alteration/postponement, the Equine Excellence Department will use reasonable endeavours to offer a candidate a suitable alternative booking.
+In the event of cancellation, alteration or postponement, the BHS will use reasonable endeavours to offer a candidate a suitable alternative booking.
 If the candidate chooses not to accept the alternative booking, a full refund of the assessment fee will be provided.

-The Equine Excellence Department is unable to reimburse costs incurred other than the assessment fee (such as travel, flight/rail tickets or accommodation) and candidates may wish to arrange independent insurance to cover these costs.
+The BHS is unable to reimburse costs incurred other than the assessment fee (for example, travel, flight, rail tickets or accommodation) and candidates may wish to arrange independent insurance to cover these costs.

-Candidates are advised that in the event of ice, snow or flood, assessments may be cancelled.
-While the Equine Excellence Department will endeavour to notify all candidates, candidates are advised to call the assessment centre the day before if in any doubt.
+Candidates are advised that in the event of adverse weather conditions assessments may be cancelled.
+While the BHS will endeavour to notify all candidates, candidates are advised to call the assessment centre the day before if in any doubt.